 Lesbian: Two people of the same gender who love each other—two women.

-LGBTQ: Acronym for Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning.
+LGBTQ: Acronym for Lesbian, Gay, Bisexual, Transgender and Queer.

-Queer: This word can mean different or peculiar.
-It can also mean someone who is gay.
+Queer: Many people now use this word as a way to identify with and celebrate people of all gender identities and all the ways people love each other.
 When used in a mean way, it is a word that hurts.
-Many people now use it in a positive way to identify with and celebrate people of all gender identities and all the ways people choose to love each other.

 Sexual Orientation: Who you love.